redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

     Before you begin, you'll need to create a bundle.
 Learn more about this topic from the `Symfony2 book`_

-RedKite CMS does not add anything new to Symfony2, so it requires you to create that bundle too.
+RedKite CMS does not add anything new to Symfony2, so also requires that you create that bundle.

 From the top level folder of your Symfony2 application, run the following command: